 As at the reporting date, the Company holds available for sale investments which are limited to Corporate bonds and bank deposits.
-The 4.25% Secured Bonds 2023, the 3.65% Secured Bonds 2022 and the 3.7% Secured Bonds 2023 - 2025 which represent about 90% of the group's third party borrowings are subject to fixed interest rates, whereas the other 10% of the group's third party borrowings are subject to interest rate fluctuations.
+The 4.25% Secured Bonds 2023, and the 3.7% Secured Bonds 2023 - 2025, the 3.9% Secured Bonds 2024 - 2026 and the 4.75% Secured Bonds 2025 - 2027 which represent about 90% of the Group's third party borrowings are subject to fixed interest rates, whereas the other 10% of the Group's third party borrowings are subject to interest rate fluctuations.
 Based on the above, the board considers the potential impact on profit or loss of a defined interest rate shift at the reporting date to be quite contained.